(L to R) Hayley Kiyoko, Charley Koontz, Shad Moss, James Van Der Beek, Patricia Arquette, and Peter MacNicol in CSI: Cyber (2015)

-I wrote about the new FOX show The Following and how I liked the first episode but was concerned they could make a weekly series out of it.
-Through 11 episodes my concern has not only been proven correct but the Federal agents in the show have to be the worst agents in the country.
+I wrote about the new FOX show The Following and how I liked the first episode but was concerned they couldn’t make a weekly series out of it.
+Through 11 episodes my concern has not only been proven correct but the Federal agents in the show have to be the worst agents in the history of the FBI.
 The writers continue to find ways to pull plot points out of thin air that make no sense as if they know what the final episode of the season will be and until then it is all filler.
 I am disappointed.
 Continue reading →

 Theo James, Kevin Alejandro and Chi McBride in Golden Boy